cloudfoundry-attic/cf-abacus/doc/monitor.md

 Access the dashboard URL displayed in the end of the `cf push` command output

 Add hystrix streams from Abacus applications:
 * Enter hystrix steam URL for an application.
-For example, the usage collector application may have hystrix stream reachable at `http://abacus-usage-collector.cfdomain.com/hystrix.stream`
+For example, the usage collector application will have hystrix stream reachable at the URL of the application plus the `hystrix.stream` suffix:  `http://abacus-usage-collector.cfdomain.com/hystrix.stream`
 * Enter a title for an application
 * Uncheck *Monitor Thread Pools*
 * Click *Add Stream*